-Julie Lovegrove, Hugh Sinclair Chair in Human Nutrition, University of Reading
+Professor Julie Lovegrove, Professor of Metabolic Nutrition, Head of the Hugh Sinclair Unit of Human Nutrition, University of Reading

-Kim Jackson, Senior Research Fellow & QAR Manager, Food & Nutritional Sciences
+Dr Kim Jackson, Senior Research Fellow & QAR Manager, Food & Nutritional Sciences, University of Reading

 Replacement of saturated with unsaturated fats had no impact on vascular function but beneficial effects on lipid biomarkers, E-selectin, and blood pressure: results from the randomized, controlled Dietary Intervention and VAScular function (DIVAS) study